b-charles/pigs/ioc/README.md

 #### Run main function

-When each necessary components are fully initialized, the framework call the given function of `CallInjected`.
+When each necessary components are fully initialized, the framework call the given function of `CallInjected` (or `ErroneousCallInjected`).
 That's what we wanted from the start and where your business begins.
-Be careful if you are working with multi-threads: the end of this function will trigger the next phase of the container and so the closing of components.
+Be careful if you are working with multi-threads (goroutines): the end of this function will trigger the next phase of the container and so the closing of components.

 #### Close

 After the main function executed, the container will close automatically every component implementing the interface `io.Closer`.
-If a component panics or returns a non-null error at the call of its method `Close`, the error is silently discarded.
+If a component panics or returns a non-null error at the call of its method `Close() error`, the error is silently discarded.
 The `Close` methods are called in the reverse order of component instantiation (main components first, components without dependencies last).

 ### Redefinition

 It should be only one call of `CallInjected` during the run of the application or at each unit test: after a call of `CallInjected`, every instances are released along the component definitions (default and core) if no test components are found.
-Otherwise, if at least one component is defined in the test scope (even if it is not instanciated or injected in another component), instances of all scopes and component definitions of test scope only are released.
+Otherwise, if at least one component is defined in the test scope (even if it is not instantiated or injected in another component), instances of all scopes and component definitions of test scope only are released.

 So, if you are running unit tests, you have to defined some fixture to redefined each time all the test components you want to use, and for each test, every component is re-instanced.
 Be sure to define at least one component in the test scope, even if it is not used, before each call of `CallInjected` or you will loosing the definitions of all the core components.